Configurations of points and topology of real line arrangements: Relation with -invariant and proof of the main results

 \section{Relation with $\mathcal{I}$-invariant and proof of the main results}

-The main idea of the proof is that the chamber weight $\tau$ is a dual version of the $\I$-invariant.
+The main idea of the proof is that the chamber weight $\tau$ is a dual version of the $\I$-invariant for complexified real arrangements.
 Since we are considering $(3,m)$-configurations, we only need to define the $\I$-invariant for a triangular inner-cyclic arrangement.
-In this way, we first introduce the fundamental notions on the $\I$-invariant, thus we prove our main results of Section\ref{sec:configuration} by relating this object with $(3,m)$-configurations.
-Finally, we point out the possible use of this point of view in the study of the characteristic varieties by the study of the Pappus and non-Pappus arrangement.
+In this way, we first introduce fundamental notions on the $\I$-invariant.
+Then, we prove our main results from Section~\ref{sec:configuration} by relating this object with $(3,m)$-configurations.
+Finally, we study the Pappus and non-Pappus arrangements to point out the possible use of this point of view in the study of the characteristic varieties.